 Before we get into the details, let’s set the tone first.
 This mouse comes straight out of China, and an OEM is most likely manufacturing it.
 With that said, don’t let that turn you away from this mouse.
 It’s not fair if we judge a product purely based on its origin and price, so this entire review is an unbiased take.

 With all of that said, the unboxing experience is quite solid.
 This was a decent surprise to us, as we weren’t expecting much.
 The front of the box has a red and black color scheme going on.
-We have the Ajazz logo and mouse branding on the front with shiny silver font.
+We have the Ajazz logo and mouse branding on the front with the shiny silver font.
 Both the sides and the top of the box have similar branding.
 The back of the mouse has a picture of the mouse in white, along with all of the features.
+The premium unboxing experience was quite similar to the one we encountered in our Glorious Model D review.

 As usual, the features have a short description written below them.
 You can open the box from the top, and pull out the cardboard sleeve inside.
 As for the accessories, you get the quickstart guide and another pair of Teflon mouse feet.